-Conde Nast College, an emerging institution only founded in 2013
+An emerging institution only founded in 2013

 Susie Forbes, former deputy Vogue Editor, is the principal of the college.
 Whilst the wider CNC team boasts highly accredited names such as British Vogue Fashion Editors.

-The school is ideally placed to prepare rising fashion stars and brag of reviews from former editor-in-chief, Alexandra Shulman,
+The school is ideally placed to prepare rising fashion stars and brag of reviews from former editor-in-chief, Alexandra Shulman:

 “An exciting and fresh addition to fashion education in this country.
 Closely connected to Vogue, the College is uniquely placed to give students a better understanding of the fashion industry.
 Both in its creative and business aspects”